TheRayquaza/therayquaza.github.io/site/intro.md

 ## Why this website ?

 As I am trying to start my career in data science, I decided to write about the techniques I am learning because I believe writting will help me strengthen my understanding in AI.
+I also report some experiments and contents I find interesting.

 I am also including personal touch in some parts of this book such as experiment oriented on performance for production and in the future, various techniques used in MLOps, Big Data and new technonology used for today's applications.

 ## Where do I get my information ?